 If a hearing is required, the Dean shall, within 15 working days, appoint a committee composed of three Lancaster Theological Seminary staff members from the administrative council.
 The committee will, within 30 days of being appointed, hear evidence presented by the accuser and accused, and/or their representatives, and may interview any witnesses as needed, and review any other available evidence.
 The committee will vote, with a majority having final authority, on whether to sustain the charges.
 The committee will notify the Dean, the student bringing charges, and the student charged, of the outcome of its vote within five (5) working days of voting.
 If the charges are sustained, the committee will recommend disciplinary action, up to and including dismissal from all academic programs at Lancaster Theological Seminary, to the Dean.
-The Dean may act on the recommended disciplinary action, or take other action, up to and including dismissal from all academic programs at Lancaster Theological Seminary to the Dean.
-The Dean may act on the recommended disciplinary action, or take other action, up to and including dismissal from all academic programs at Lancaster Theological Seminary dismissal from all academic programs at Lancaster Theological Neurophanet charged of disciplinary action within 10 working days of the committee notification.
+The Dean may act on the recommended disciplinary action, or take other action, up to and including dismissal from all academic programs at Lancaster Theological Seminary.
+The Dean will inform the student charged of disciplinary action within 10 working days of the committee notification.